 How the Karnataka government encourages organic farming

-Since 2015-16, Karnataka has facilitated the setting up organic farmers’ associations throughout the state.
+Since 2015-16, Karnataka has facilitated the setting up of organic farmers’ associations throughout the state.
 Each farmer association has 70-150 farmers.
 These associations are federated into 15 regional cooperative organic farmers’ federations covering all 30 districts.
 They engage in procurement, processing, and market-related activities with some financial assistance from the state.
 In 2017, Karnataka brought a new organic farming policy.

 The new policy focuses on providing value-chain linkages between producers and consumers and promoting sustainable organic production systems.
 The policy aims to convert 10 percent of the cultivable area into organic by 2022.
 However, as of November 2019, the state organic area was 111,000 ha, 1.1 percent of its net sown area.
 Since 2017-18, the state has promoted a market-based crop-specific organic cluster development to develop linkages between farmers and consumers by strengthening supply chain mechanisms.